ActianCorp/twitter-streaming/README.txt

 To begin generating data:

-1. First open twitter_kafka_direct and add in the needed credentials for your twitter dev account.
+1. First open twitter_kafka_direct.py and add in the needed credentials for your twitter dev account.
 	* http://dev.twitter.com
 2. Ensure you have all requirements installed and that python can access the modules (see requirements.txt) .
 	- if you need for example tweepy and have pip :